Frustrated spin order and stripe fluctuations in FeSe: Introduction

-Raman scattering can contribute here for covering an energy range of approximately 1\,meV to 1\,eV and being sensitive to spin excitations \cite{Devereaux:2007}.
-In a recent Raman experiment, the response of FeSe was studied, but the analysis was limited to the results in \Blg symmetry and low energies, focusing on charge excitations \cite{Massat:2016}.
-In the study presented here, we obtain similar experimental results at low energies, where the data can be compared.
-In addition, we include higher energies and analyze all symmetries, which will turn out to be crucial.
-By comparing experimental and simulated Raman data we find a persistent low energy peak in \Blg symmetry, which softens slightly around 100\,K. We assign the $B_{1g}$ maximum and the related structures in \Alg and \BZg symmetry to spin excitations.
-This along with comparisons to neutron scattering data provide evidence for nearly frustrated stripe order and fluctuations of spin stripes with a critical ordering vector close to or at $(\pi,0)$.
-We arrive at the conclusion that frustrated order of localized spins dominates the physics in FeSe.
+By comparing experimental and simulated Raman data we find a persistent low energy peak at roughly 500\,\wn in \Blg symmetry, which softens slightly around 100\,K. We assign the $B_{1g}$ maximum and the related structures in \Alg and \BZg symmetry to spin excitations.
+The theoretical simulations also aim at establishing a link between light and neutron scattering data with respect to the spin degrees of freedom and to furnish evidence for nearly frustrated stripe order at low temperature.
+We arrive at the conclusion that frustrated order of localized spins dominates the physics in FeSe, while critical spin and/or charge fluctuations are not the main focus of the paper.